OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ##### Listing Application Libraries

-When no source-code is available for libraries analysis, you can find some of the frameworks being used with [objection](https://github.com/sensepost/objection), [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) or otool.
+When performing app analysis, it is important to also analyze the app dependencies (usually in form of libraries or so-called iOS Frameworks) and ensure that they don't contain any vulnerabilities.
+Even when you don't have the source code, you can still identify some of the app dependiencies thanks to tools such as [objection](https://github.com/sensepost/objection), [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) or otool.

 ###### objection